RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 The monolithic e-stop chain, previously called the serial e-stop chain, is built to connect to a specific number of controllers.
 For example, the figures below show the connection to two controller boxes (left) and to four controller boxes (right).
 Both examples show controllers with 4-pin connectors.
 If the controller box has a 5-pin connector, it would be better to use that, so that the GND can also be connected.
-Note that whether using the 4-pin or 5-pin connectors, the disadvantage of this setup is that the cable has to be redone to support fewer or more controllers.
+This setup is a natural fit for controller boxes with only one safety connector and can be used for controller boxes with two connectors (in which case the 5-pin connector would be used), but has the disadvantage that the cable must be redone to support fewer or more controllers.
+Thus, for controller boxes with a single connector, we recommend installing the [retrofit kit](https://github.com/jhu-dvrk/dvrk-estop-retrofit) to obtain the standard two connector configuration and instead use the [Modular E-stop Chain](#3-modular-e-stop-chain-recommended).

 | Two controller boxes (not recommended) | Four controller boxes (not recommended) |
 | ------- | ------- |